Documentation

 Email From

-Here are the sender details, which include the sender’s Display Name (sender name) and Email From Address (sender email address).
+Here are the sender details, including the sender’s Display Name (sender name) and Email From Address (sender email address).
 The default Display Name is Mailer, and the default Email From Address is mailer@platoforms.com.

 1. Upgrade to a premium plan.

-2. Go to the Notifications panel, and enter your custom Display Name and Email From Address.
+2. In the Notifications panel, enter your custom Display Name and Email From Address.

 Verify single email